Automation Toolkit Getting Started

 The automation runs as before and saves the PDF for the selected file.

-If the user clicks Cancel in, the automation starts, but returns a blank value to cell H11.
-These subsequently cause errors in the recipe.
+If the user clicks Cancel in the file selector, the automation starts, but returns FALSE to cell H11.
+This subsequently causes errors in the recipe.
 Let’s correct this in the next stage.

 Stage 4: Controlling flow